knative/docs/serving/samples/thumbnailer-go/README.md

 **Docker**

-When running the application locally in docker, you do not need to install `ffmpeg`, Docker will install it for you 'inside' of the Docker image
+When running the application locally using Docker, you do not need to install `ffmpeg`;
+Docker will install it for you 'inside' of the Docker image.

+To run the app:

 ```
 docker build -t rester-tester:latest .